The review committee announced in January, 2013 that the 2012 Doug Yost Scholarship is awarded to Ms. Jessica Miller of Miami, Florida

 If you have questions, please contact the scholarship committee via this link:

-Upon completing the scholarship application, you may either email to the scholarship committee or mail this address:
+Upon completing the scholarship application, please email it to the scholarship committee

 Past Scholarship Recipients